sauce-archives/sauce_ruby/README.markdown

 ### Example RSpec test for Rails

 Here's an example test for RSpec.
-Drop something like this in spec/selenium/example.rb (it's important to the RSpec integration that test scripts be located in a directory called "selenium"):
+Drop something like this in spec/selenium/example.rb.
+(Because of the way RSpec categorizes tests, the "spec/selenium" directory tree is required for the integration to work properly):

     require "spec_helper"